awsdocs/aws-support-user-guide/doc_source/Case_Life_Cycle.md

 ## Retrieve and update support case communications<a name="casecommunications"></a>

 AWS Support cases usually result in communication between the customer and AWS Support professionals\.
-AWS Support provides the [DescribeCommunications](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeCommunications.html) and [DescribeAttachment](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeAttachment.html) actions to retrieve this correspondence, and the [AddAttachmentsToSet](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_AddAttachmentsToSet.html) and [AddCommunicationToCase](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_AddCommunicationToCase.html) actions to update the case\.
-These actions use the [Communication](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_Communication.html) data type to pass updates to the service and return them to your code\.
+AWS Support provides the [DescribeCommunications](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeCommunications.html) and [DescribeAttachment](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeAttachment.html) operations to retrieve this correspondence, and the [AddAttachmentsToSet](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_AddAttachmentsToSet.html) and [AddCommunicationToCase](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_AddCommunicationToCase.html) operations to update the case\.
+These operations use the [Communication](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_Communication.html) data type to pass updates to the service and return them to your code\.

 The following Java code snippet adds communication to an AWS Support case\.
-In the example, a private `PrintCommunications` method is provided for your convenience\.
+In the example, a private `printCommunications`method is provided for your convenience\.

 ```
 public static void addCommunication(AWSSupportClient client)